 5) Benefit Theft Replacements Changed — and Customers Feel It

-Federal replacement authority for stolen SNAP benefits did not extend beyond late 2024.
+A painful but important EBT change: Federal replacement authority for stolen SNAP benefits did not extend beyond late 2024.

 -